brandonbate/async-tutorial/README.md

 Because ```time.sleep``` is not a coroutine, execution of coroutines is not passed to the event loop when this command executes.

-Here is a breif description of some of the important commands needed to create and manage tasks in ```asyncio```:
+Here is a brief description of some of the important commands needed to create and manage tasks in ```asyncio```:

 * ```asyncio.run(...)``` runs a single coroutine to the exclusion of other coroutines.
 * ```asyncio.create(...)``` initiates a single task that runs a coroutine through the event loop.